Pontiac Montana: Safety criticism

+In a semi-related event, the Trans Sport/Montana's European equivalent, the Opel/Vauxhall Sintra, also fared badly in Euro NCAP's frontal impact crash test on a 1998 model year minivan, made worse by the steering wheel (and airbag) breaking off from the dashboard (a phenomenon that was not present in the IIHS test).
+Despite performing well in the side impact test, it rated 2.5 stars as a result.

-The safety issues of the Trans Sport/Montana were later addressed with the Montana SV6, which earned the highest rating of "Good" given by the institute in the frontal offset crash test.
+The safety issues of the Trans Sport/Montana and its U-body siblings were later addressed with the Montana SV6 (and the related Uplander), which earned the highest rating of "Good" given by the institute in the moderate overlap crash test.

 The National Highway Traffic Safety Administration gave the van 4 stars for driver protection and 3 stars for passenger protection in the 35 mph frontal impact test.
 In the side impact test, it received 5 stars for front passenger protection, and 5 stars rear passenger protection.
+This applies to all other second-generation U-body minivans.

 Second generation (2005)

-For the 2005 model year, the Montana was restyled, with a higher, SUV-like front clip, while the name was extended to Montana SV6.
+For the 2005 model year, the Montana was restyled with a higher, SUV-like front clip, with a name change to Montana SV6.
 The 2005 Montana SV6 used a 3.5 L High Value 3500 LX9 V6 that generated 200 hp and 220 ftlbf.
 For 2006, a 3.9 L LZ9 V6, with 240 hp (179 kW) and 240 lb·ft (332 Nm) torque, was added as an option, and the vehicle added GM badges to the front doors.
 For 2007, the 3.5 L V6 was dropped, leaving the 3.9 L as the base engine.
 Consequently, the optional AWD system was also dropped, since it could not handle the torque of the 3.9 L engine.
-A flex-fuel version of the 3.9 L V6 also became available for 2007, but was only available in Canada and Mexico for the SV6.
+A flex-fuel version of the 3.9 L V6 also became available for the SV6 in 2007, exclusively in Canada and Mexico.

 Similar to the Chevrolet Uplander, Saturn Relay, and Buick Terraza, it was the second-costliest of its cousins.
 In the United States and Mexico only the long-wheelbase version was sold.

 In Mexico, the Montana continued until the 2009 model year, with the 3.9 L V6 as the only engine option.
 General Motors marketed it as the Pontiac Montana SV6, and it was almost identical to the discontinued US version, but different from the Canadian-specification model.
 In some parts of Canada, unsold 2009 models were sold as 2010 models.
 Some of these were also adapted as city taxis in Toronto and Montreal starting in 2010.